 Thanks to the Barrier Reef that protects the coast, our beaches are relatively safe.
 The visitor will not experience much surf or undercurrents.
 For adventure on the high seas you need to venture outside the reef.
 This offers spectacular deep sea fishing and SCUBA for the adventurous.

-Visitors looking for the ultimate secluded beaches, enticing warm waters and a laid-back Caribbean Latino style will find the cayes (islands) running along Belize’s stunning Barrier Reef, the perfect haven.
+Visitors looking for the ultimate secluded beaches, enticing warm waters and a laid-back Caribbean style will find the cayes (islands) running along Belize’s stunning Barrier Reef, the perfect haven.
 More than 200 islands are spread over the turquoise waters off the coast offering a wide variety of popular attractions and activities.
 Visitors are sure to find the Belize vacation that perfectly suits them.
+You may want to see our article on The Best Beaches In Belize.

 5. Jaguar Preserve (Cockscomb Basin Wildlife Sanctuary)